future2r/sudoku/README.md

 # sudoku
-Just a small experiment for a Sodoku solver
+Just a small experiment for a Sudoku solver